Last Updated: March 2018

 That’s up to you and depends on a variety of factors (ship, itinerary, cabin, etc.).
 But if we find inside cabins for under $500 per person for a two week transatlantic cruise, we’re extremely happy with that.
 We’d even splurge an extra hundred bucks or so for a balcony.
 But again, that’s all a personal call based upon your preferences and budget.

-Step 2) How to Search for Repositioning Cruise Deals
+Step 2) Our Favorite Search Engine for Repositioning Cruise Deals

-As a first step to uncovering these repositioning cruise deals we always search VacationsToGo.com.
+Although, we sometimes book with other sites, a first stop to uncovering these repositioning cruise deals is to search VacationsToGo.com.
 They are actually a cruise travel agency but their site acts like a great meta search of all major cruise lines and each of their itineraries.
 Think of it as the Kayak.com of cruising.
-(Note: this is NOT an advertisement or affiliate link for VacationsToGo, and we don’t get any kickback for recommending them.
-We truly believe it’s the best cruise search engine out there.)

-We advocate VacationsToGo over other cruise searches primarily because we find this site to have the most advanced search criteria available.
+We advocate searching VacationsToGo over other cruise searches primarily because we find this site to have the most advanced search criteria available.
 You can filter by dates, price, stars, cruise line, ports, number of passengers, number of days, and so much more.
-It has extremely flexible functionality.
+It has extremely flexible functionality, while other cruise search engines may only have a half-dozen or so search criteria to use.

-Also their listings are always up-to-date and they tend to have very good pricing compared to other agencies or booking directly.
-Often I’ve found it to be the lowest price and if not, they are usually very close.
+Also their listings are always up-to-date and they tend to have very good pricing.
+Often we’ve found it to be the lowest price and if not, they are usually pretty close.

-Despite our love for VacationsToGo, once you find a bargain you like, it is best to continue on to the next steps to ensure you truly got the best price and perks, which can be different from one agency to another.
-Of our last 6 repositioning cruise purchases, VacationsToGo ended up providing the best combination of pricing and perks 3 of those times and I could have skipped the remaining steps entirely.
-But the other three times we did find Priceline offered perks that beat the VacationsToGo repositioning cruise deal (more on that later).
+Despite our love for searching using VacationsToGo, once you find a bargain you like, it is best to continue on to the next steps to ensure you truly got the best price and perks, which can be different from one agency to another.
+Of our last 9 repositioning cruise purchases, VacationsToGo ended up providing the best (or equal) combination of pricing and perks 5 of those times and I could have skipped the remaining steps entirely.
+But in other instances, we have found better price and perk combinations by booking through other sites/agencies.
+Usually the differences were fairly minor, within $100 or so.
+But we find that additional value to be worth the time it takes to cross-check a few other sites.

 2a) Give Up an Email Address